Blackburn Cult: Indicted for grand theft

 In 1929, group leaders were indicted in Los Angeles for grand theft and investigated in connection with the disappearances of several members.
 These indictments created a sensation after the background of the grand theft was revealed to the public.
 May Otis Blackburn was charged with twelve counts of grand theft, and articles at that time referred to her as a "cult leader".

 According to Time magazine, the Blackburn Cult was also known as "The Great Eleven", and May Otis Blackburn was referred to as the "Heel of God".

 The cult collapsed after May Otis Blackburn was imprisoned for stealing 40,000 dollars from Clifford Dabney.

 Depicted in theatrical productions

 In October 2007, actresses playing May Otis Blackburn and Ruth Rizzio appeared in the Ghost Tour in Strathearn Park, in Simi Valley, California.
 The actress playing Blackburn stated: "May Otis is really fun and flamboyant ...
 She's a cult leader.
 Who wouldn't want to play a cult leader?"
 The Ghost Tour in Robert P. Strathearn Historical Park had previously featured Blackburn in 1999.

 Subject of fictionalized history

 In 2008, R.J.
 Baudé, son of the last surviving member of the Great Eleven, published a fact-based novel about the group, The Blackburn Chronicles: A Tale of Murder, Money and Madness.

 The Kept Girl, Kim Cooper's novel about the cult, was published in 2014.

 Non-fiction/historical accounts

 S. Fort (2014) wrote a detailed historical account of the rise and fall of the Divine Order of the Royal Arms of the Great Eleven.

+The Blackburn Cult was the subject of episode 632 of The Dollop Podcast, released on 7 May 2024.